AdobeDocs/commerce-learn.en/help/cloud/experience-lead-data-promoitions.md

 # Experience lead data and promotions

 Learn about Adobe Commerce's advanced search capabilities, powered by Adobe Sensei, and its robust catalog management features.
-Get to know some of the highlights for AI-driven search optimization, faceting, and merchandising tools for enhancing user experience. ​ Additionally, you will learn about product bundling, promotions management, and seamless integration with third-party systems, offering a comprehensive solution for both B2B and B2C e-commerce needs. ​
+Get to know some of the highlights for AI-driven search optimization, faceting, and merchandising tools for enhancing user experience. ​ Additionally, you learn about product bundling, promotions management, and seamless integration with third-party systems, offering a comprehensive solution for both B2B and B2C e-commerce needs. ​

-## Who are these video for
+## Who are these video for?

 - E-commerce managers
 - Commerce merchandisers
 - Website marketers
-- Softare Developers
+- Software Developers

 ## Catalog Management